RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 ## Configuring High Availability for Slave Shards

 You can enable slave HA using rladmin or using the REST API.
-Slave HA can be enabled or disabled at the cluster and database levels:
+Slave HA can be enabled or disabled at the cluster and database levels.

-- For the cluster - By default, slave HA is enabled so that slave shards are automatically migrated for any database that has slave HA enabled.
+When slave HA is enabled for both the cluster and the database, slave shards are automatically migrated to another node in the event of a master or slave shard failure.

-- For the database - By default, slave HA is disabled so that slave shards are not automatically migrated.
+By default, slave HA is enabled for the cluster and disabled for each database so that:

-By default, slave HA is disabled for the cluster and enabled for the databases so that:
+- To enable slave HA for a database in the cluster, enable slave HA for that database.

-- To enable slave HA for all databases in the cluster - Enable slave HA for the cluster
+- To disable slave HA for all databases in the cluster, disable slave HA for the cluster.

-- To enable slave HA for only specified databases in the cluster:
+{{% note %}}
-    1. Enable slave HA for the cluster
+For Active-Active databases, slave HA is enabled for the database by default to make sure that slave shards are available for Active-Active replication.
-    2. Disable slave HA for the databases for which you do not want slave HA enabled
+{{% /note %}}

 To enable slave HA for a cluster using rladmin, run: